Notice to Playing Members

 - Certain groups have been allocated limited playing periods as displayed in the booking system.
 Any member may play on any unoccupied court with the consent of the group supervisor.

-The introduction of the new online booking system is a big change for the club and it is in the interests of all members that it is a success.
+The online booking system is a big change for the club and it is in the interests of all members that it is a success.
 If any member is found to be abusing it the Committee will ask that member to resign.